-Pre-class/lab preparation ~2-3 hours per lab-day (watching lectures + pre-lab questions/prep) Check the course schedule and weekly modules on Canvas.
-Watch the video lectures.
+1. Pre-class/lab preparation ~2 hours per week (~1 hour per lab)

+Check the course schedule and weekly modules on Canvas.
 Read the relevant background and protocols in the lab manual and consult the Lab Tasks posted on Canvas.
 Complete the before lab work (What is Happening Today Assignments on GradeScope).
 Take notes in your lab notebook about what you will be doing that day, as well as any questions you have.
+I also recommend you review the posted class slides for the upcoming week.
+It is important to engage in pre-class and lab preparation so that you get the most out of class discussions and can get your work done in lab efficiently.